Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 12. Aunque la mona se vista de seda, mona se queda

-Literal translation: Although the monkey is dressed in silk, monkey remains.
+Literal translation: Although the monkey is dressed in silk, it remains a monkey

-Another one of my favorite funny Spanish phrases, native speakers use this one to refer to someone who may be trying to make something/someone look appealing or attractive, but it’s clear that it’s not working.
+Here’s another of our favorite funny Spanish phrases!
+Native speakers use this one to refer to someone who’s trying to make something or someone look appealing or attractive, but it’s clearly not working.

 • They wore those hideous purple dresses and too much makeup.
-I suppose they don’t know that they can’t make a silk purse out of sow’s ear – Ellas vestían unos espantosos vestidos morados y demasiado maquillaje.
-Supongo que no saben que aunque la mona se vista de seda, mona se queda
+I suppose they don’t know that they’re all show and no go. – Ellas vestían unos espantosos vestidos morados y demasiado maquillaje.
+Supongo que no saben que aunque la mona se vista de seda, mona se queda.

 13. Meter la pata